amaanvarachia/amaanvarachia.github.io/README.md

 ### Disclaimer
-All methods,data and code do not completely belong to Amaan Varachia or contain propiertary data.
+All methods,data and code do not completely belong to Amaan Varachia or contain proprietary data.
 These are formulated from varies resources for the sole purpose of gaining hands on experience on various coding, statistical and data analytical techniques.